google-research/vision_transformer/README.md

 # Connect to VM.
 gcloud compute ssh --project $PROJECT --zone $ZONE $VM_NAME

-# Delete VM after use.
+# Delete VM after use (this will also remove all data stored on VM).
 gcloud compute instances delete --project $PROJECT --zone $ZONE $VM_NAME
 ```